-& CAMP MANAGEMENT
+CAMP COORDINATION & CAMP MANAGEMENT

 Cyclone Idai impact: Cyclone Idai caused large-scale displacement, with hundreds of thousands of people displaced from their homes.
-At least 90,000 displaced people are sheltering in 122 collective centres - mostly schools and churches - which are overcrowded.
+At least 90,000 displaced people were sheltering in 122 collective centres - mostly schools and churches - at the height of the crisis.
 At the same time, many families were separated in the aftermath of the cyclone, with some rescued while others sought shelter wherever they could.
-There are a large number of children sheltering in the collective sites, who require a tailored and protective response.
-Women make up at least half of the population in the sites, and they are at heightened risk of gender-based violence due to the overcrowding in the sites and the fact that families are sleeping in open spaces with no separation.
+There were a large number of children sheltering in the collective sites, who require a tailored and protective response.
+Women made up at least half of the population in the sites, and were at heightened risk of gender-based violence due to the overcrowding in the sites and the fact that families were sleeping in open spaces with no separation.
+Engagement with relevant authorities on safe, dignified, voluntary and informed population movements is a critical component of the Cyclone Idai response, as well as ensuring adequacy of services in resettlement sites.

+Cyclone Kenneth impact: Cyclone Kenneth displaced thousands of people in Cabo Delgado province.
+At least 45,300 houses were damaged or completely destroyed in the three hardest-hit districts of lbo, Macomia and Quissanga districts in Cabo Delgado Province.
+After the cyclone, 23,760 people had reportedly been displaced and were sheltering in 24 accommodation centers.
+However, 22,000 people have since left the accommodation sites, including people who are now staying in relocation sites, awaiting permanent resettlement.
+In addition, several thousand people had been displaced by violence in Cabo Delgado prior to Cyclone Kenneth.
+Engagement with relevant authorities on safe, dignified, voluntary and informed population movements will be critical in the response.

-- Establish regular Displacement Tracking Matrix (DTM) reports identifying displaced people inside and outside accommodation centres.
-This will also help target assistance to the most vulnerable displaced people in these centres, including pregnant and breastfeeding women, people with disabilities, and children. - Share information and establish two-way communication mechanisms with affected communities through camp management structures. - Coordination of service delivery, monitoring of standards and implementation of referrals. - Support site upgrades, infrastructure and development as needed. - Provide support to close sites, including infrastructure decommissioning and transport for the most vulnerable to return or relocate, when and as appropriate, in accordance with international standards. - Support inclusive community mobilization and capacity building activities to enable local management and improvement of temporary collective sites, and discussions for intentions regarding return.
+• Establish regular Displacement Tracking Matrix (DTM) reports identifying displaced people inside and outside accommodation centres; this will also help target assistance to the most vulnerable displaced people in these centres, including pregnant and breastfeeding women, people with disabilities, and children.

+• Share information and establish two-way communication mechanisms with affected communities through camp management structures.

+• Coordination of service delivery, monitoring of standards and implementation of referrals.

+• Support site upgrades, infrastructure and development as needed.

+• Provide support to close sites, including infrastructure decommissioning and transport for the most vulnerable to return or relocate, when and as appropriate, in accordance with international standards.

+• Support inclusive community mobilization and capacity building activities to enable local management and improvement of temporary collective sites, and discussions for intentions regarding return.